adrienverge/PhotoCollage/README.md

 PhotoCollage
 ============

-*Graphical tool to make a photo collage poster*
+*Graphical tool to make photo collage posters*

 PhotoCollage allows you to create photo collage posters.
 It assembles the input photographs you give it to generate a big poster.
 Photos are arranged